Drennan98/Hangman/README.md

 - Select from different difficulties (beginner, novice, professional).

+- The user will have the option to start the game again at the end by selecting "y" or "n" for yes and no respectively.

 # User Stories

 - As a new site user, I would like to play the Hangman game.